mcgrey0/Dungeon-Crawler/README.md

         System.out.println("Get Ready "+ name +" your game begins now!!!");

        The code above set the initial attack strength, and health of both the hero and villain

+       And it prompts users to start the game.